Updated Nov. 15, 2018

 If you’re looking for family-friendly activities, Arizona has plenty of natural wonders that won’t disappoint.
-We’ve picked out a few favorites that most everyone can enjoy, regardless of age or physical ability.
+I’ve picked out a few favorites that most everyone can enjoy, regardless of age or physical ability.
 A quick trip to any of these Arizona wonders can help get family away from the TV and into the great outdoors.

 Papago Park (Phoenix/Tempe)